cubefs/cubefs-helm/chubaofs/README.md

 ## Introduction

 ChubaoFS is a distributed file system for cloud native applications.
 This chart deploy ChubaoFS on a Kubernetes cluster using Helm.
-It supports Helm v2 and Hell v3.
+It supports Helm v2 and Helm v3.

 ## Prerequisite

 - Kubernetes 1.16+
-- Helm 3 (If you use hellm2, please read [this documentation](https://github.com/chubaofs/chubaofs-helm/blob/master/README.md))
+- Helm 3 (If you use Helm v2, please read [this documentation](https://github.com/chubaofs/chubaofs-helm/blob/master/README.md))

 ## Add ChubaoFS Helm Chart repository